EchoingEkko00/EchoingEkko00/README.md

 I'm a Full-Stack developper with a passion for Programming.
 I love working on projects related to AI, Security, Web and Software and continuously learning new technologies to improve my skills.

-- 🔭 I’m currently working on {Your Current Project}
+- 🔭 I’m currently working on Cyframe Applications
-- 🌱 I’m currently learning {Your Current Learning}
+- 🌱 I’m currently learning ExpressJS
-- 👯 I’m looking to collaborate on {Your Collaboration Interests}
-- 🤔 I’m looking for help with {Your Help Requests}
-- 💬 Ask me about {Your Expertise Areas}
+- 💬 Ask me about React, Java, JS, Docker and more
-- 📫 How to reach me: {Your Contact Information}
+- 📫 How to reach me: www.christopherwilliam.ca
-- 😄 Pronouns: {Your Pronouns}
-- ⚡ Fun fact: {Your Fun Fact}

 ## 🛠️ Technologies & Tools